ON THE RIVER AT 801 SOPHIA STREET IN DOWNTOWN FREDERICKSBURG, VIRGINIA

 Remembering Miss Julia

-through the dramatized eyes of Julia Sprow Ross Frazier
+An introduction to the video, which tells the story of Shiloh through the eyes of Julia Sprow Ross Frazier

 Julia Sprow Ross Frazier was born in slavery on the Boggs Plantation in Spotsylvania, Virginia, in 1854, the same year that Shiloh was born as an independent congregation.

 She survived both the turmoil of the Civil War and a gruesome period of being "in service" for the man who had been Fredericksburg's chief slave trader, George Aler.
 She witnessed emancipation, "reconstruction," and the long early struggle for racial justice.

 Through it all, she remained a person of deep faith, boundless energy, and remarkable vision.